natmil/natmil/README.md

 * I do really enjoy coding with Python 🐍, specially with Django and the REST Framework.
 * For the front I like to use JavaScript and React.
-* I also have knowledge of Docker, Linux, AWS, SQL and NoSQL databases, Redux, HTML and CSS.
+* I also have knowledge of Docker, Linux, AWS, SQL and NoSQL databases, Redux, HTML, CSS and styled-components.

 ## 💘 Reach me: